adamya04/zero-waste-energy-optimizer/README.md

 MIT License.
 See LICENSE for details.
 Acknowledgments
 Inspired by sustainability advocates like Sasha Luciani (xAI) and Bill Weihl (ClimateVoice).
 Built with ❤️ for a zero-waste future.

-Contact: [Your Name] (your.email@example.com)GitHub: yourusernameDemo: Access at http://localhost:8501 after setup.